-SEER is an efficiency scale for air conditioners, and the larger the number, the better it is.
-The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
-On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is unique to heat pumps.
+SEER is an efficiency scale for ACs, and the larger the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
+On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the equipment is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the system you choose.
-The greatest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC only cools.
+You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not a little better depending on the system you choose.
+The greatest difference between the two is that heat pumps can also warm up your home while an AC only cools.

 Does climate matter for heat pumps?

 Heat pumps are most effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
 You should speak with a ACE certified